Human rights diplomacy

 See also

 Human rights diplomacy refers to the strategies, policies, and actions used by states, international organisations, and non-governmental organisations (NGOs) to promote and protect human rights globally.
-It typically includes diplomatic efforts aimed at negotiating international agreements, treaties, or resolutions that are intended to establish, codify, or enforce human rights standards.
+It typically includes diplomatic efforts to negotiate international agreements, treaties, or resolutions intended to establish, codify, or enforce human rights standards.

 These efforts can take a variety of forms, such as:

-Negotiations: Diplomats may work to negotiate new international human rights agreements, or to strengthen existing ones.
-They might also negotiate with governments accused of human rights abuses, trying to persuade them to change their policies or actions.
+Negotiations: Diplomats may work to negotiate new international human rights agreements or to strengthen existing ones.
+They might also negotiate with governments accused of human rights abuses to persuade them to change their policies or actions.

 Advocacy: Diplomats often work to raise awareness about human rights issues and to build international support for efforts to address them.
 This might involve making speeches, writing articles or reports, or meeting with leaders from other countries or international organisations.

-Sanctions and Rewards: Diplomatic efforts can also involve using economic or political pressure to encourage countries to improve their human rights records.
-For example, diplomats might work to impose sanctions on countries that violate human rights, or to reward countries that make progress in this area with trade benefits or other incentives.
+Sanctions and rewards: Diplomatic efforts can also involve using economic or political pressure to encourage countries to improve their human rights records.
+For example, diplomats might work to impose sanctions on countries that violate human rights or reward countries that progress in this area with trade benefits or other incentives.

-Monitoring and Reporting: Many diplomatic efforts involve monitoring human rights situations in various countries and reporting on these findings to the international community.
+Monitoring and reporting: Many diplomatic efforts involve monitoring human rights situations in various countries and reporting these findings to the international community.
 This can help to hold governments accountable for their human rights records and can provide a basis for other diplomatic actions.

 Interventions: In extreme cases, diplomatic efforts may lead to international interventions to prevent or stop gross human rights abuses.
 This could involve legal action, such as prosecutions in international courts, or even military action, such as humanitarian interventions or peacekeeping operations.